NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/generic-saml.md

 #### Multi-record SAML attributes

-Cloudflare Access extends support for multi-record SAML attributes such as groups.
+Khulnasoft Access extends support for multi-record SAML attributes such as groups.
 These attributes are parsed out and can be individually referenced in policies.
 This feature enables granular access control and precise user authorization in applications.

-Cloudflare Access does not currently support partial attribute value references.
+Khulnasoft Access does not currently support partial attribute value references.